alexey-anufriev/kubernetes-bare-metal-cluster-installer/README.md

 - `install-updates:true/false` whether to install updates or not.

-- `cleanup:true/false` whether to perform post-install cleanup or not.
+- `cleanup:true/false` whether to perform post-install cleanup or not (remove installer files).

 Every installer execution creates a working directory named after `<cluster-name>-<cluster-host>` where logs and stages progress is saved.
 Every log file is named after the timestamp of the installation start.